-BCNMUN 2017 will have four forums.
+BCNMUN 2020 will have five forums.
 Delegation size varies this way: Security Council countries must be present in all four forums with one delegate per forum.
-UN Women can have 140 delegates, UN Legal Committee can have 80 delegates and General Assembly can have 200 delegates.
+Disarmament can have 140 delegates, UNODC and UNHCR can have 80 delegates and General Assembly can have 200 delegates.
 Delegation list will indicate which forum each delegation will be present in.

 Will all delegations make an Opening Speech?

 No, due to foreseen time constraints, BCNMUN will limit opening statements.
-MUN Directors will indicate which of their school’s delegations make opening statements when they submit Form Two in late September.
+BCNMUN will indicate which of their school’s delegations make opening statements when they submit their forms.

 Will there be any additional charges for changes to Form Two Delegate List?

-We do not plan to charge for changes to form two delegate list but ask participating schools to advise BCNMUN team of any changes ASAP, and at the latest by Monday, Nov 14th
+We do not plan to charge for changes to form two delegate list but ask participating schools to advise BCNMUN team of any changes ASAP.

 How can a delegate find clues to research issues or to draft a resolution?

 We recommend delegates access our website and go to the delegate center section under which there is research reports section where student officers will post a research report to guide delegates on each issue.
 Plus, there is a recommended sources for research section where delegates can access a list of recommended sites for research.
 To draft a resolution, we recommend delegates go to our delegate center and click on the resolution section where delegates can access documents related to resolutions.
 There delegates can also access the THIMUN Guides which include not only information on resolution but on many MUN aspects.